 Stacey Murray is the Journalism Program Coordinator for Macleay in Melbourne.
 Stacey has a shorthand speed of 90 wpm and teaches Shorthand for Journalists and Professional News Practice.
 She is a Director of Alfalfa Social Media, a company that specialises in social media marketing and training for small businesses.

 Antoinette Lattouf teaches the Investigative Journalism unit.
 Antoinette is a cross-platform journalist with more than 12 years’ experience.
 Her career spans television, radio and online.
-Antoinette is a multi-award-winning journalist and a Walkley finalist and has worked on a range of programs at the ABC, SBS, Channel 10 and triple j.
+Antoinette is a multi-award-winning journalist and a Walkley finalist, and has worked on a range of programs at the ABC, SBS, Channel 10 and triple j.
 She was part of the team that helped launch ABC’s News24, has worked as a columnist and a breakfast television panellist.

-Michelle Stephenson teaches the Radio Journalism unit in Sydney.
+Michelle Stephenson teaches the Radio Journalism unit.
 She is National News Director for NOVA and Smooth FM and a highly regarded news reader and social commentator who also produces for Sky News.
 Michelle has been active in the Australian and International media scene for more than 10 years and can currently be heard on Nova 96.9 reading your news.
 After spending 10 years working in Television overseas, Michelle returned to complete a Degree in Politics and her Masters in Journalism.
 She has done many a morning TV show appearance and MC gig, while her new love is her weekly podcast called ‘The Wrap’ which she co-hosts.

 Mark Mulligan teaches the Reporting Government and Institutions and News Research and Data Journalism units.
 Mark was previously a media advisor to senior ministers in the last Labour government in Canberra and a former foreign correspondent for The Financial Times in London, Madrid and Latin America.